Smoke alarms

 Smoke alarms are listed as a reportable item in the Entry Condition Report (Form 1a), which records the condition of all Queensland rental properties at the start of a tenancy.

 You do not need to be qualified or licensed to clean or test a domestic smoke alarm.
 Some real estate agents may outsource smoke alarm maintenance to another company as part of their processes.
 Tenants should be given a copy of the manufacturer's instructions.
 Tenancy rules permit entry for the purposes of complying with smoke alarm legislation.
-The managing party must give the tenant a 24 hour entry notice to install, maintain or test smoke alarms.
+The managing party must give the tenant a 24 hour entry notice to install, maintain, test or replace smoke alarms.

 Repairs relating to a non-functioning smoke alarm may be considered emergency repairs.